 Here are several articles with links to legal dark websites that will get you started:

 Uninstalling Tor Browser is pretty simple, too.
+For Windows, remove the Tor Browser folder.
 For Linux, delete the Tor Browser directory from your computer.
-For Windows, just remove the Tor Browser folder.

 Fully uninstalling Tor Browser from a Mac is slightly more involved.
 You can uninstall Tor Browser manually by finding the appropriate folder and dragging it into the trash bin.
-But Tor’s service files will stay on your Mac and require some effort to be deleted as well.
+But Tor’s service files will stay on your Mac and require some effort to be deleted.

 So the better option, if you’re a Mac user, would be to use a third-party uninstalling tool for Mac.
 For example, Mac App Cleaner & Uninstaller, AppCleaner, or CleanMyMac 3 can do the job.